osmandapp/web/main/docs/user/personal/favorites.md

 ### Create

-The easiest way to create a new favorite is to choose (by short tap) the [POI](../map/point-layers-on-map.md#points-of-interest-poi) or a building on the map and in [Map Context menu](../map/map-context-menu.md) select [*Add*](../map/map-context-menu.md#add--edit-favorite).
-In that case all the information from POI will be added to a new favorite point.
+The easiest way to create a new Favorite point is to select the [POI](../map/point-layers-on-map.md#points-of-interest-poi) or building on the map with a short tap and select [Add](../map/map-context-menu.md#add--edit-favorite) in [Map Context menu](../map/map-context-menu.md).
+In this case, all the information from POI will be added to a new Favorite.
-You can also add a new favorite on any place on the map by [long tap](../map/map-context-menu.md#select-any-point-long-tap).
+You can also add a new Favorite point to any place on the map with [long tap](../map/map-context-menu.md#select-any-point-long-tap).

 <Tabs groupId="operating-systems">